 Ways to make sure your products last longer

-Unfortunately for us, Singapore’s humid weather makes it a great environment for bacteria to breed.
-However, here are a few things you can do to help your products have a longer shelf life:
+Unfortunately for us, Singapore’s humid weather makes it a great environment for bacteria to breed and our beauty products to turn bad easily.
+However, here are a few things you can do to help your makeup and skincare products have a longer shelf life:

 - Keep it away from direct sunlight; if your vanity is near to the window, consider installing curtains or put your products into storage boxes